codefellows/code-201-prework/prework/ubuntu/4_vscode.md

 nano ~/.bash_profile
 ```
 This will open the file in your command line editor Nano

-Delete anything that’s in the file, then copy and paste this code into the editor:
+Copy and paste this code into the editor, **underneath any existing content.**

 ```
 #!/usr/bin/env bash